webpack/changelog-v5/README.md

 - The new name, if the export has been renamed. (see also `optimization.mangleExports`)
 - Nested ExportsInfo, if the export is an object with information attached itself
   - Used for reexporting namespace objects: `import * as X from "..."; export { X };`
-  - Used for representing structure in JSON modules (since beta.3)
+  - Used for representing structure in JSON modules

-(since alpha.10)

 ## Code Generation Phase